whs/runekit/README.md

 ## Running

-This project use [Poetry](https://python-poetry.org) as package manager.
+This project uses [Poetry](https://python-poetry.org) as package manager.
+Ensure that your `poetry --version` is 1.1.14 or higher.

 Requires Qt5 to be installed